Breast EngorgementSkip to the navigation

 What is breast engorgement, and what causes it?

-Engorgement can happen:
+Engorgement may happen:

-- If you and your baby suddenly stop breast-feeding.
+- If you suddenly stop breastfeeding.

 - Your breasts may not empty completely.